 - Riverside Park: This Grants Pass city park is a fun place to wander and explore.
 Kids will enjoy the whimsical playground and open lawn spaces.
 Play spaces include baseball and soccer fields, and a disc golf course.
 For relaxation, hang out in the rose garden or at one of the picnic tables or shelters.

 - Fishing Near Grants Pass: The Rogue, Applegate, and Illinois Rivers are all rich in salmon, trout, and steelhead.
 Lake Selmac and Lost Creek Reservoir offer world-class bass and trout fishing.
 There are dozens of fishing guides and outfitters that serve Grants Pass visitors.

 Take in an Annual Event

 The local community hosts a number of special events and festivals throughout the year, including:

-A whole month of special events of pre-summer fun, including the Boatnik Races on the Rogue River, the Native American Arts Festival, and the Spring Wine Stroll.
+- Amazing May: A whole month of special events of pre-summer fun, including the Boatnik Races on the Rogue River, the Native American Arts Festival, and the Spring Wine Stroll.

-The cars and music of the fifties are celebrated at this popular weeklong summer festival in July which includes outdoor movies, food, and more.
+- Back to the 50s: The cars and music of the 1950s are celebrated at this popular weeklong summer festival in July which includes outdoor movies, food, and more.

-Street painting and chalk art decorate the streets of Grants Pass during this special two-day event in October, which also features live music.
+- Art Along the Rogue: Street painting and chalk art decorate the streets of Grants Pass during this special two-day event in October, which also features live music.

-It was the Applegate Trail, which in Nevada branched from the California Trail north into Oregon, that brought pioneer settlers to Southern Oregon.
-The history of this Westward Migration route and the settlement of the Applegate Valley, the discovery of gold, and the building of the railroad are some of the things visitors learn about at the Applegate Trail Interpretive Center Museum in the nearby town of Sunny Valley, Oregon, about 20 minutes from Grants Pass.
+It was the Applegate Trail—which in Nevada branched from the California Trail north into Oregon—that brought pioneer settlers to Southern Oregon.
+The history of this Westward Migration route and the settlement of the Applegate Valley, the discovery of gold, and the building of the railroad are some of the things visitors learn about at the Applegate Trail Interpretive Center.
+You'll find the center in the town of Sunny Valley, Oregon, about 20 minutes from Grants Pass.